 What is more traditional than a good old sausage?
 You can have them with any meal on any occasion with a variety of sides.
+Homemade sausages are so much more tasty than store bought, so when you have some time, give these bad boys a go!

 I have been hankering after a mincer after indulging in some Tom Kerridge recipes and my wish came true courtesy of my keen to keep me in the kitchen, husband.
 You can of course ask your butcher to do the mincing for you, but where’s the fun in that?!
 Once I made these I had a real sense of achievement, there’s something great about making food totally from scratch and knowing exactly what has gone into it.